dustinpfister/blog_posts/_posts/js-javascript-example-multiplication-table.md

 So working out a multiplication table is a nice simple javaScript example, however even something not so simple can end up becoming a little intense when it comes to all the various ways to go about creating a main state object, and then displaying some or all of that state data.
 Even in client side javaScript alone there are a number fo ways of spiting the state of something like this out at the user.
 There is making a table, using a canvas element, and using a text area element and creating a plain text format for it.

-Then there is of course nodje and all the various ways to go about display g the data in that kind of environment when it comes to outout the state of the table as standard output, writing a file, sending it over http to some server, and so on.
+Then there is of course nodje and all the various ways to go about display g the data in that kind of environment when it comes to output the state of the table as standard output, writing a file, sending it over http to some server, and so on.